Frequently asked questions:

 13. Special note for Ebay resellers / addicts:

 GOLDSILVER.BE always ships as quickly as possible.
-Harrassing or asking for favours is useless.
+It doesn't help to send numerous emails.